lilianricaud/patterning-complexity/permaculture_patterning_spand_journal_2015.md

 A person with a pattern language can design any part of the environment and does not need to be an expert because the expertise lies in the language.

-Patterns: More than meet the eyes
+### Patterns: More than meet the eyes

-Although it hasn&#39;t gained much traction in architecture, the pattern language approach has been used to document expertise in diverse fields such as computer science, human computer interaction, education, and group facilitation
+Although it hasn&#39;t gained much traction in architecture, the pattern language approach has been used to document expertise in diverse fields such as computer science, human computer interaction, education, and group facilitation [^11],[^23],[^27],[^28], .
+In computer science particularly, it sparked a revolution in thinking and led to a new way of writing computer code[^16].

-# 11, 23, 27,28
-.
-In computer science particularly, it sparked a revolution in thinking and led to a new way of writing computer code
-# 16
-.

 However pattern languages are mostly seen as a formal way of documenting a solution to a common design problem and few seem to understand and use them in a systems thinking perspective.